PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Images of ONC disks and JuMBOs

 \subsection{ONC protoplanetary disks}

 Fig.~\ref{fig:kaleidoscope_proplyds} shows the NIRCam images of six protoplanetary disks, chosen to illustrate the diversity of sources present in the ONC.
-An important difference between the JWST observation of these disks vs. those with HST is that the central stars are bright and sometimes dominate/saturate the image, especially at the longest wavelengths.
-This is a natural result of the lower extinction and brighter flux of these low mass young objects in the IR with respect to the visible.
+An important difference between the JWST observation of these disks vs. those with HST is that the central stars are bright and sometimes dominate and/or saturate the image, especially at the longest wavelengths.
+This is a natural result of the lower extinction and brighter flux of these young low-mass objects in the IR with respect to the visible.

-In Fig.~\ref{fig:kaleidoscope_proplyds} we present images in four filters: F164N, F187N, F212N, and F335M to illustrate the general morphology of ONC disks as seen with the JWST.
+In Fig.~\ref{fig:kaleidoscope_proplyds} we present images in four filters -- F164N, F187N, F212N, and F335M -- to illustrate the general morphology of ONC disks as seen with the JWST.
 In the F164N filter, corresponding to the [\ion{Fe}{ii}] emission line, emission mostly arises from the central source and, in some cases, also from a jet.
 This is clearly the case for 203-506 \citep[see][]{berne_far-ultravioletdriven_2024}, but also for 182-413, although much less clearly.
-In the F187N filter, the disks surrounding the young stars are seen in silhouette against the bright background (e.g. 177-341W, 182-413, 183-405, and 203-506).
-The F187N filter, corresponding to the Pa $\alpha$ line, provides a striking view of the bright cocoons / ionization fronts surrounding some of the disks in ONC, similar to the HST images in the H$\alpha$ line \citep[e.g.][]{bally_2000, ricci_hubble_2008}.
+In the F187N filter, the disks surrounding the young stars are seen in silhouette against the bright background (e.g., 177-341W, 182-413, 183-405, and 203-506).
+The F187N filter, corresponding to the Pa $\alpha$ line, provides a striking view of the bright cocoons and IFs surrounding some of the disks in ONC, similar to the HST images in the H$\alpha$ line \citep[e.g.,][]{bally_2000, ricci_hubble_2008}.
 In Fig.~\ref{fig:map_lines0}, this is mostly evident for 177-341W, 182-413, and 244-440, where the teardrop-shaped cocoon is particularly bright relative to the background.
 In the F212N filter, corresponding to the 1-0~(S1) H$_2$ line, only the star is seen in general.
 However, in some cases, the disk surface is seen in emission (203-506 and 182-413).
 The emission in the F335M filter, encompassing both PAH and CO$_2$ lines, appears to arise from the disk surface and from the PDR.
 For 182-413, this was previously observed with the Very Large Telescope/VISIR instrument in a PAH filter \citep{vicente_2013_HST10} and with Keck/NIRC2 at 3.3~\textmu{}m \citep{shuping_2014_HST10}.